 Stay In Your Own Lane: No unplanned off-ramps.
 No side trips down aisles “just to check it out”.
 Stick to the store perimeter and only enter the aisles that have items you planned to buy.

 Stick To The Basics

 Learn to read the shelf tags: These tags help you to discern the true value of an item compared to another by breaking down the cost per unit (such as ounce, pound or individual item).
 Once you know how to do this, the following advice is easy to check out.

-Do your own prep work: Food in it’s most unprocessed form is always less expensive than pre-cut or prepared items.
+Do your own prep work: Food in its most unprocessed form is always less expensive than pre-cut or prepared items.
 A few examples of this are:

 Whole carrots compared to baby carrots or matchstick

-Whole roast compared to steaks or stew meat*
+The whole roast compared to steaks or stew meat*

 A block of cheese compared to pre-sliced or shredded cheese